Ailsa Craig: Natural history

 The mammal fauna included rabbits, and at one time goats, whilst pigs were bred here as food for the inhabitants.
 The billy goats were shot for sport in the 19th century and no longer survive; only a mounted head of one remains at the McKechnie Institute in Girvan.
 The rabbits and goats may have been originally introduced to supply food for the fishermen and were mentioned by Pennant in 1772 and by the Rev Abercummie in 1688, who called them by the old name of coneys.

 The island is now a bird sanctuary, leased by the RSPB until 2050.
-Huge numbers of gannets nest here.
+A large colony of gannets nest here.

 Rats were probably introduced via shipwrecks; supposedly, a coal boat that sank offshore was the first culprit and caused great harm to the nesting bird populations, with the puffins proving vulnerable to the extent of extinction as breeding birds.
 After a long campaign using pioneering techniques, the rats were eradicated in 1991, and now puffins are once again raising young on the island with many other benefits accruing to both the fauna and the flora.

 In a small glen above Ailsa Castle, a small freshwater body known as the Garry Loch is located at an altitude of 247 m, with a depth of at least 17 ft.